Also known by: "I didn't know you knew I was alive!"

 This stock phrase is most frequently used in teenage romance stories, but not unheard of in other media.

-Essentially it's a declaration of delighted astonishment that one's object of romantic desire seems to feel the same way, when the person saying it believed they never had a chance with their target partner.
+Essentially it's a declaration of delighted astonishment that one's object of romantic desire seems to feel the same way when the person saying it believed they never had a chance with their target partner.
 Often this occurs when the jock discovers Nerds Are Sexy.

-This is pretty much Machi Kuragi's reaction when she learns of Yuki Sohma's feelings for her in Fruits Basket.
+- This is pretty much Machi Kuragi's reaction when she learns of Yuki Sohma's feelings for her in Fruits Basket.

-Kakeru's girlfriend apparently felt this way when she found out that he liked her (she had a crush on him but didn't know he returned the feelings).
+- Kakeru's girlfriend apparently felt this way when she found out that he liked her (she had a crush on him but didn't know he returned the feelings).

-In The Disappearance of Haruhi Suzumiya this is pretty much Alternate!Yuki's reaction to Kyon suddenly (from her viewpoint) taking any interest in her.
+- In The Disappearance of Haruhi Suzumiya this is pretty much the alternate universe Yuki's reaction to Kyon suddenly (from her viewpoint) taking any interest in her.

 Shuya: Me.
 You watch me.
 One of the prettiest girls in school...